Feature #5810: Implement SOLR-based search

-#1 Updated by Brendan Hahn over 8 years ago
+#1 Updated by Brendan Hahn almost 9 years ago

 The biggest obstacle to integrating D1 code directly is decoupling from Spring.
 Thankfully a lot of it is just name-value stuff, so at least the basic mapping of metadata format elements to SOLR structures can be extracted from configuration information (either build or run time).